 - Small-angle XRD (0.5 to 1 degree per minute, 0.5 - 10 degrees): $85 per sample

-- Rush service with 1-2 days data delivery after receiving the samples: $50 per sample
+- Rush service with 1-2 days data delivery after receiving the samples: extra $50 per sample

 * Note: Data analysis service is not included in the above list prices.

 - Data Processing Service: XRD background subtraction and identification of crystalline phases through the database (quantitative data analysis excluded).
 Cost: extra $110 per sample

 Please contact our scientists to discuss your sample characterization requirements.
 Email: email@example.com